-&lt;sup>13 A Shadow book is a book that contains the printed form of any GTINs assigned but not printed on the actual trade item, generally because it is not physically possible to do so.
-The shadow book provides the operator the ability to quickly reference trade items sold and scans the appropriate bar code.
-It provides an automated solution for the trade items not easily bar coded or that have a variable component dictated by the customer.
+&lt;sup>14 A Shadow book is a book that contains the printed form of any GTINs assigned but not printed on the actual trade item, generally because it is not physically possible to do so.
+The shadow book provides the operator the ability to quickly reference trade items sold and scans the appropriate barcode symbol.
+It provides an automated solution for the trade items not easily barcoded or have a variable component dictated by the customer.